AthulMuralidhar/wookipedia/README.md

 - `docker-compose` setup in your local machine

 then you can start the containers using: `docker-compose up`
+## kafka
+- create three topics called country city and continent and added it to the init command in the docker file
 ## References
 - the docker scaffolding is directly from [docker docs](https://docs.docker.com/compose/django/)
 - the kafka part was soueced from: